Shatel: Jays find a star, Huskers watch one fall in unconventional Creighton-Nebraska game

 Unfortunately, that pattern set in again for Nebraska and Hoiberg watchers.

-NU shot 14-of-34 for the second half and 26-of-70 for the game.
-For the first three games, the Huskers have now shot 39, 40 and 37 percent from the field.
+NU shot 14 of 34 for the second half and 26 of 70 for the game.
+For the first three games, the Huskers have now shot 39%, 41% and 37% from the field.

 This is not a team that will hang its hat on rebounding or defense.
 It’s offense.
 It’s filling the basket.